Have you ever felt that your salary is never enough, housing is too unaffordable, that it’s so difficult to achieve financial progress and so on?

 Many Hong Kong people have more than one credit card and bank account, which makes recording expenses more difficult. will help track your monthly income and expenses by categories so that your cash flow is clear at a glance!
 It also helps you distinguish between the “wants” and “needs” of your daily expenses to make a better monthly financial plan and help you figure out what works for you!

 Credit Cards: Earn cash-backs to cut expenses

-There are so many credit cards on the market, and each has its unique benefits, including cash rebates, Asia Miles rewards, automatic add value service (AAVS) of Octopus Cards, free entry to airport VIP lounges and so on.
+There are , and each has its unique benefits, including cash rebates, Asia Miles rewards, automatic add value service (AAVS) of Octopus Cards, free entry to airport VIP lounges and so on.
 Choose the best credit cards according to your consumption habits to help reduce daily expenses.

 Start Investing: With securities firms at a lower cost

 To start investing, you have to open a securities account.
 Many banks and securities firms provide and with varied fees – so how do you choose?

 Assuming investors put HKD 20,000 each month to invest in stocks and trade on average five times a month.
 The mainstream banks would cost you around $525 each month.
 If you use the securities firms mentioned above, the monthly transaction fee is only about $100 per month.